<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Here are some ideas of investigations you can conduct to test your hypothesis:

 • Explore the Climate Change Tree Atlas.
-Examine current distributions and modeled future-climate habitats for different tree species using the US Forest Service’s Climate Change Tree Atlas.
-This large, but cool website allows you to select a tree species manipulate a number of variables to see impacts of different climate change scenarios.
-This website also includes a new Bird Atlas.
-Watch the tutorials first to understand how to get the most out of this website.
+Examine current distributions and modeled future-climate habitats for different tree species.
+Select a tree species to open a species page where you can manipulate a number of variables to see impacts of different climate change scenarios.

 • What growing zone do you live in?
 Explore this story map to discover how growing zones have shifted in Wisconsin and the United States since 1990.
 Navigate to the "Plant Hardiness Zone" slider map.
 What do these trends suggest for the sustainability of sugar maple and paper birch?
 What do these shifts in growing zones mean for the sustainability of other tree species or production of agricultural crops?